UPDATE - ECOCYCLES - New Scientometric Data

 ECOCYCLES journal is managed under the open-access software platform Open Journal Systems (OJS).

-Data that will assist in developing OJS may be shared with its developer Public Knowledge Project (PKP) in an anonymized and aggregated form.
+Data that will assist in developing OJS may be shared with its developer, the Public Knowledge Project (PKP), in anonymized and aggregated form.

 The names and email addresses entered in this journal site will be used exclusively for the stated purposes of this journal and will not be made available for any other purpose or to any other party.